LandRegistry/digital-street-3d-ui/README.md

   <link rel="shortcut icon" href="{{ url_for('static', filename='images/app/favicon.ico') }}" type="image/x-icon" />
   ```

-- Modify the `<div class="header-logo">` to be a Land Registry logo or whatever is appropriate.
+- Replace the call to `govukHeader` to be your own custom code as appropriate
 - Add the following code to the top of your `main.scss` file, above the `govuk-elements` import:

   ```
-  $toolkit-font-stack: 'HelveticaNeue', 'Helvetica Neue', 'Arial', 'Helvetica', sans-serif;
-  $toolkit-font-stack-tabular: 'HelveticaNeue', 'Helvetica Neue', 'Arial', 'Helvetica', sans-serif;
+  $govuk-font-family: "Comic Sans MS", cursive, sans-serif
   ```
 - Rebuild your CSS by running `npm run build`